shrutiwrites94/shrutiwrites94/README.md

 - 👋 Hi, I’m @shrutiwrites94.
 I have passion for teaching since childhood.
 I have a Bachelors and Masters degree in Management.
-- 📫 How to reach me: shrutiwrites94 [at] gmail.co
+- 📫 How to reach me: shrutiwrites94 [at] gmail.com

 <!---
 shrutiwrites94/shrutiwrites94 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.